 Figure D (above) 1.
 Engraved stone from Knossos with representations of both sexes, mostly in pairs.
 2. Gold amulet from Minet el-Beida (Ugarit Kingdom 1400-1300 B.C.) representing a woman, a stylized vulva, and a male symbol.

-Figure D 3. (below) The most common symbols from Harappa (Indus Valley, c.
-3000 B.C.) are recurrent in various forms on several seals and inscriptions, see especially www.safarmer.com/indusnotes.pdf.
-Note the similarity of these signs with the woman torso from Vinča, Balkans, 6000-4000 BC (D3, below).
+Figure D 3. (next pages) The most common symbols from Harappa (Indus Valley, c.
+3000 B.C.).
+To my knowledge, this is the first time these signs are interpreted as male and female symbols.
+These signs are recurrent various forms on several seals and inscriptions.
+Note the similarity of these signs with those on the woman torso from Vinča, Balkans, 6000-4000 BC.
 (These comments and illustrations did not appear in my original article).

 Harappa coupled male and female symbols (male symbols penetrating or inside the female symbols)

 Woman torso from Vinča, Balkans, 6000-4000 BC.
 Compare with Harappa signs (preceding page)